bbuenoun/Fener/README.md

 can calculate the impact of a complex fenestration system on the daylighting, glare risk, thermal comfort and energy demand of a room.

-Fener is a software copyrighted and distributed by the Fraunhofer Institute for Solar Energy Systems ISE.
-Fener is becoming OpenSource software.
-We are working on an alpha version on this repository.
-Thank you for your patience.
+Fener is a OpenSource software copyrighted and distributed by the Fraunhofer Institute for Solar Energy Systems ISE.
+By downloading and installing this software, you are implicitly agreeing to the OpenSource LICENSE appended to this README file.

-By downloading
-and installing this software, you are implicitly agreeing to the OpenSource LICENSE appended to this README file.
 Please read it carefully before proceeding.